Check this out: http://glassreef.com/proj_lightrack.php I'm glad to hear of all the progress. ;-)

 Nice, will hold a good amount of water thats for sure, Post pic of how the install goes for sure.

 I think I'm leaning towards having a 4ft overflow.
 We actually settled on a builder today and are just working out the final small details; approximate time frames, how payment will work, etc. I'm going to ask about widening the overflow, and potentially having slots made so I can be like Wilson (I think thats who it was) and have a couple of different combs/teeth sizes made.
-I admit to bribing my other half to do errands and the nasty home repair jobs with tools, so I figure making teeth for the tank should be one of his first projects.

 You definitely want a much longer overflow to keep the surface clean.
 4' is a minimum.
 The tank is 10' long.
 Mine is 7' long and my overflow is 36" long at the far end, but my returns will push the surface toward the overflow.

-I'm bad at getting my thoughts together in one post this morning, sorry.
 This tank will be around the 450g mark, the system will be in and around the 1000g area.
 I can't accomodate a coast to coast overflow due to the configuration of the tank room, and the fact that I'm short (5'3") and can't make it over an overflow + eurobracing to work on the inside of the tank.
 I also want to be able to look in the tank from the back for the peace of mind.